paragnema1/Signal_Managing_System_Module/README.md

 	def process_cwsm_msg(self, cwsm_signal_control_msg):
  		”if signal_status in passed message is set, then add cwsm_signal_control_msg to 'insert signal playback info' and validate pms_lock_message and pms_point_change_message”

-		“if signal_status in passed message is cancel signal, then publish 'cancelsignalPublishMsg' and remove this signal from signal_info list”]
+		“if signal_status in the passed message is canceled signal, then publish 'cancelsignalPublishMsg' and remove this signal from signal_info list”]

 	def publish_signal_info(self): function to publish singal_info list as a message to topic sms/signal_info every 1 sec.